Dipoles and streams in two-dimensional turbulence: Collective structures

 \subsection{The up-scale energy flux}

 \la{sec:tur2d}

 The discussion in the previous section raises the question of how the dipoles get organised into long streams.
 Three examples are given in figure \ref{fig:jets}.
-They are chosen to demonstrate the aggregation process, rather than randomly, but they are fairly representative.
-Approximately 30\% of the simulations display similar patterns in their initial evolution.
+These examples were chosen for didactic purposes to demonstrate the aggregation process, and are not truly random.
+But they are fairly representative.
+Of the several thousand simulations available, approximately 30\% were found visually to display an initial evolution similar to those in the figure.
+Three of those were chosen at random from about 50 `good' cases.
 Each row in the figure is a simulation, displayed at four approximately equidistant times, which are the same for the three cases.
 Vortices are represented in colour, according to their sign, and the arrows are the velocities.
 The intensity of the grey background is the velocity magnitude.
 To best display the evolution, only the largest vortices $(s>\bra s\ket)$ are included in each plot, and the Reynolds number is purposely chosen low.

 Each simulation starts with a relatively disorganised arrangement of vortices but, at the end of each sequence, positive (red) vortices have sorted themselves to one side of the flow, and negative (blue) ones to the other, supporting a jet between them.
 Some merging of like-signed vortices takes place in all cases.